Legal Counsel to High-Growth Companies

 The Company Capitalization is where this gets tricky.
 The Company Capitalization is the sum of the following (without double-counting anything):

-Convertible Securities: This can get confusing.
-We’re required to figure out how many shares the Safe will be entitled to, in order to calculate how many shares the Safe will be entitled to.
+• Convertible Securities: This can get confusing.
+We’re required to figure out how many shares all the Safes will be entitled to, in order to calculate how many shares each Safe will be entitled to 🤯.
 Seems circular doesn’t it?
+That’s because it is!
+The calculations here generally require spreadsheets and heavy iterative math - work with your lawyer, CFO, or cap table software to do this to ensure it’s right.

 (B) The Discount Price Method